Stormjotne/grayscale-converter/README.md

 # grayscale-converter
-Feed folder of RGB images to "blind copy" them all as grayscale to destination folder.\n Grayscale version of the EUVP dataset: https://drive.google.com/drive/folders/1bpeXe0UOxSDBInIYrVsmwZywoMHCRpby?usp=sharing
+Feed folder of RGB images to "blind copy" them all as grayscale to destination folder.
+Grayscale version of the EUVP dataset: https://drive.google.com/drive/folders/1bpeXe0UOxSDBInIYrVsmwZywoMHCRpby?usp=sharing